conanbatt/moisthealth/README.md

 - Pre-optimization topics (data-modeling concerns, CDN, material UI)
 - Non-mainstream stack choice (Go) for web development
 - Significant visual deficiencies in the product + Talks about building a complex UI (skills don't match aspirations)
-- HIPAA compliance issues: Asana is not compliant as far as I know.
+- HIPAA compliance concerns: Asana is not compliant as far as I know.
 Google documents have patient information and you need BA's from them.
-This applies to deploy strategies.
+This applies to deploy strategies. (heroku is not hipaa compliant)